devashishlahariya9/RPFC-Drone/README.md

 #### Drone Unarmed:
 1. Blue LED ON After Connecting Battery: IMU Calbration under progress.
 2. Blue LED OFF and Green LED ON: IMU Calibration Complete, Drone Ready to Fly.
+3. Blue LED Blinking with delay of 100ms: Transmitter Disconnected Warning.
-3. Blue LED Blinking with delay of 250ms: Throttle Stick not in Lowest Position Warning.
+4. Blue LED Blinking with delay of 250ms: Throttle Stick not in Lowest Position Warning.
-4. Blue LED Blinking with delay of 1sec: Battery LOW Warning, it is not possible to fly the Drone with this error.
+5. Blue LED Blinking with delay of 1sec: Battery LOW Warning, it is not possible to fly the Drone with this error.

 #### Drone Armed:
 1. Blue LED turns ON during Flight: Battery LOW Warning.